Franklin's gull: Description

+Distribution

 Although the bird is uncommon on the coasts of North America, it occurs as a rare vagrant to northwest Europe, south and west Africa, Australia and Japan, with a single record from Eilat, Israel, in 2011 (Smith 2011), and a single record from Larnaca, Cyprus, July 2006.
 At the beginning of 2017 has been observed also in Southern Romania, southeast Europe.

 Behaviour

 They are omnivores like most gulls, and they will scavenge as well as seeking suitable small prey.
 In the spring, on rivers such as the Bow River large groups will float with the current, sipping the emerging insect hatch.
 The behaviour includes floating through a particular stretch and returning repeatedly to the same section.
+In the breeding season, they will feed aerially on swarming insects as well as foraging for terrestrial and aquatic insects.

 Reproduction

 The birds breed in colonies near prairie lakes with the nest constructed on the ground, or sometimes floating.
 The two or three eggs are incubated for about three weeks.

 Naming

 The bird was named after the Arctic explorer Sir John Franklin, who led an 1823 expedition in which the first specimen of Franklin's gull was taken.